Chapter Fifteen - Understanding

 “If you walk out that door, you’ve lost me.”

-The sentence had been out of for less than a second and Seo Kyung was gone.
+The sentence had been out of his mouth for less than a second and Seo Kyung was gone.
 In less than a second, all of their years of friendship meant nothing.
 After everything they had been through together, it was all made irrelevant by one simple action.

 Jongin stood, motionless, in her apartment for what could have been days.
 His eyes were fixated on a nondescript spot on the wall and his feet were frozen in place.
 Suddenly he couldn’t feel his fingers.
 Everything he had ever loved and waltzed right out the door without even thinking to pause and look back.
 He wasn’t sure if what was bubbling up from deep in his chest was anger, sadness, remorse, or grief but whatever it was made him want to scream.

 Wordlessly, Jongin his heel and forced his heavy legs to carry him out of Seo Kyung’s apartment and back into his own.
 He walked right past his mother and sister who asked why he was home so early.
 It took him three tries to turn his bedroom door handle so he could enter the room but it didn’t take him long to strip out of his jeans and back into his pajama pants.
 He cracked his bedroom door open for a second only to tell his mother and sister: “Don’t open the door for Seo Kyung.
 I’m not in the mood.”

 The two women exchanged looks when he closed the door, but followed his wishes when Seo Kyung came knocking about ten minutes later.